cristiango/terraform-plan-comment/README.md

 A custom identifier for the Terraform execution.
 This allows to distinguish multiple Terraform runs: each sticky pull request comment is tied to an ID.

+### `repo`

+The repository to post the comment to.
+Defaults to the current repository.